infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/ndb-(non-directional-beacon)-approach.md

 Tip

-: Make sure to check out our [VOR Navigation](/guide/flying-guide/take-off-to-cruise/vor-(vhf-omni-directional-range)-navigation#vor-(vhf-omni-directional-range)-navigation) page to get to grips with the basics before flying an NDB Approach!
+: Make sure to check out our [NDB Navigation](/guide/flying-guide/take-off-to-cruise/ndb-(non-directional-beacon)-navigation#ndb-(non-directional-beacon)-navigation) page to get to grips with the basics before flying an NDB Approach!